-Professor Knightly’s research interests are in the areas of mobile and wireless networks with a focus on protocol design, performance evaluation, and at-scale field trials.
+Professor Knightly’s research interests are design and in-the-field demonstration of new mobile and wireless networks and systems, including mission-driven autonomous drone networks, wireless security, and networked spectrum access in UHF, 60 GHz, THz, and visible light.
 He leads the Rice Networks Group.
-The group’s current projects include deployment, operation, and management of a large-scale urban wireless network in a Houston under-resourced community.
-This network, Technology For All (TFA) Wireless, is serving over 4,000 users in several square kilometers and employs custom-built programmable and observable access points.
-The network is the first to provide residential access in frequencies spanning from unused UHF TV bands to legacy WiFi bands (500 MHz to 5 GHz).
-His group developed the first multi-user beam-forming WLAN system that demonstrates a key performance feature to be provided by IEEE 802.11ac.
-His group also co-developed a clean-slate-design hardware platform for high-performance wireless networks, TAPs and WARP.
+The group’s projects include deployment, operation, and management of a large-scale urban wireless network in a Houston under-resourced community.
+This network, Technology For All (TFA) Wireless, has served over 4,000 users in several square kilometers and employs custom-built programmable and observable access points.
+See a video from the 2016 White House announcement of the Advanced Wireless Research Initiative.
+The network was the first to provide residential access in frequencies spanning from unused UHF TV bands to legacy Wi-Fi bands (500 MHz to 5 GHz).
+His group developed the first multi-user beam-forming WLAN system that demonstrates a key performance feature now provided by Wi-Fi since the 802.11ac amendment.